Azure/Azure-Verified-Modules/docs/content/contributing/process.md

 ```
 {{< /expand >}}

-7. Find module owners - if not proposed in module proposal OR original person/s proposed to be module owners, do not wan't or cannot be owners of the module:
+8. Find module owners - if not proposed in module proposal OR original person/s proposed to be module owners, do not wan't or cannot be owners of the module:
    - Move the issue into "Looking for owners" column in [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub Project
    - Add the "Needs: Module Owner 📣" label to the issue
    - Try to find owner from AVM communities or await a module owner to comment and propose themselves on the proposal issue
      - When a new owner is potentially identified, go back to step 6
-8. Once module owner identified and has confirmed they understand and accept their roles and responsibilities as an AVM module owner
+9. Once module owner identified and has confirmed they understand and accept their roles and responsibilities as an AVM module owner
    - Assign the issue to the confirmed module owner
    - Move the issue into "In development" column in [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub Project
    - Add the "Status: Owners Identified 🤘" label to the issue
      - Remove the "Needs: Module Owner 📣" label from the issue, if applied
-9. Update the AVM Central Module Indexes CSV/JSON files
+10. Update the AVM Central Module Indexes CSV files
+11. Use the following values from the module index CSV file(s) explicitly:
+    - `ModuleName`
+    - `TelemetryIdPrefix`
+    - `ModuleOwnersGHTeam` and `ModuleContributorsGHTeam`
+    - Repository name and folder path defined in `RepoURL`
-10. Update any Azure RBAC permissions for test tenants/subscription, if required
+12. Update any Azure RBAC permissions for test tenants/subscription, if required
-11. Bicep Only:
+13. Bicep Only:
     - Update `Azure/bicep-registry-modules` [CODEOWNERS file](https://github.com/Azure/bicep-registry-modules/blob/main/.github/CODEOWNERS)
-12. Once module is developed and `v0.1.0` has been published to the relevant registry, move the issue into "Done" column in [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub Project
+14. Once module is developed and `v0.1.0` has been published to the relevant registry, move the issue into "Done" column in [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub Project